-Iterators are used in C++ standard library functions that work with ranges of data structures.
+Iterators are used in C++ standard library functions that are given a range of elements in a data structure.
 Usually, we want to process all elements in a data structure, so the iterators begin and end are given for the function.

-For example, the following code sorts a vector using the function sort, then reverses the order of the elements using the function reverse, and finally shuffles the order of the elements using the function random\shuffle.
+For example, the following code sorts a vector using the function sort, then reverses the order of the elements using the function reverse, and finally shuffles the order of the elements using the function random_shuffle.